OpenDSA/OpenDSA/RST/en/FLSlides/FLIntro.rst

 .. slide:: Language Hierarchy

-   This is a picture of what we will do most of the semester.
+   By the end you will know how everything in this picture applies to how compilers work, and to how hard a typical language-related problem is to solve.

-   By the end you will know how everything in this picture applies to how compilers work, and to how hard a problem is to solve.
+   Note the interplay between classes of languages, classes of grammars, and classes of machines.

    .. inlineav:: HierarchyCON dgm
       :links: AV/FormalLang/HierarchyCON.css